Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Methodology

-For fine-tuning experiments, we develop a two-stage curriculum learning strategy for training \methodcomp{}.
-Motivation for this approach comes from recent work \citep{goyal2022finetune, wortsman2022robust, kumar2022fine} that shows how fine-tuning can distort pre-trained features and closely mimicking the contrastive pre-training objective while fine-tuning CLIP can help mitigate this problem \citep{goyal2022finetune}.
-However, our coarse-to-fine contrastive learning objective naturally deviates from the pre-training objective in two ways. $a)$ Existence of hard negative texts in the batch, and $b)$ Having multiple positive and negative texts for the same image.
-The distribution of data in a batch hence fundamentally differs from the distribution of data had it been CLIP training with one positive text for an Image.
-We hypothesize that this can lead to a \textit{gap} in pre-training vs fine-tuning objective, and can be a potential reason for a lower than optimal performance of our model after fine-tuning.
+For fine-tuning experiments, we develop a two-stage curriculum learning strategy motivated by recent work \citep{goyal2022finetune, wortsman2022robust, kumar2022fine} that show how fine-tuning can distort pre-trained features and closely mimicking the contrastive pre-training objective while fine-tuning CLIP can help mitigate this problem \citep{goyal2022finetune}.
+However, our coarse-to-fine contrastive learning objective naturally deviates from pre-training in two ways. $a)$ Existence of hard negative texts in the batch, and $b)$ Having multiple positive and negative texts for an image.
+This can lead to a \textit{gap} in pre-training vs fine-tuning objective, and a lower than optimal performance after fine-tuning.
 To solve this, our two-stage curriculum learning strategy first fine-tunes the model while sampling (at max) a single positive and negative sub-graph per image, followed by fine-tuning it with multiple positive and negative sub-graphs.
-The hardness of data in a batch in this curriculum learning setup is defined by the amount of difference the fine-tuning strategy has as compared to the pre-training setup.
+The hardness of data in this curriculum learning setup is defined by the amount of difference the fine-tuning setup has as compared to the pre-training setup.
 According to this intuition, it is easier for the model to first learn to handle hard negatives in a batch and then learn to handle multiple positive and hard negative sentences at once.
-We see consistent improvements using this strategy compared to a direct one-step fine-tuning, which we term as \methodcompNoCurric{} in our experiments.
+We see consistent improvements using this strategy compared to a direct one-step fine-tuning, which we term as \methodcompNoCurric{} in our ablations.
+For better performance on non-compositonal tasks, we use the robust fine-tuning approach \citep{wortsman2022robust} of weight space ensembling of the vision encoder, before and after fine-tuning.
+This model is called \methodcompwiseft{}